weaviate/weaviate-io/developers/weaviate/quickstart/import.md

 ## Prerequisites

 At this point, you should have:
-- An new instance of Weaviate running (e.g. on the [Weaviate Cloud Service](https://console.weaviate.io)),
+- An instance of Weaviate running (e.g. on the [Weaviate Cloud Service](https://console.weaviate.io)),
 - An API key for your preferred inference API, such as OpenAI, Cohere, or Hugging Face,
 - Installed your preferred Weaviate client library, and
 - Set up a `Question` class in your schema.